 B. Public Comments

-“Public Comments” is intended to provide the citizens with an opportunity to address the Council on new issues affecting the City of Tulsa and is not intended to provide a forum for commercial, political, or similar topics.
-A citizen shall be limited to two (2) “Public Comments” items per meeting.
-A citizen may not re- submit a request on the same subject matter within 180 days from the preceding request.
+“Public Comments” are intended to provide the citizens with an opportunity to address the Council on new issues affecting the City of Tulsa and are not intended to provide a forum for commercial, political, or similar topics.

-The Chair shall limit the time allowed for speaking in accordance with the following:
+The Chair shall limit the time allowed for speakers in public hearings in accordance with the following:

 2. Groups of 6 or more

 Groups of six (6) or more individuals advocating a similar position on a single item are collectively limited to a total of thirty (30) minutes per meeting.
 A single representative of a group in favor or opposed to a particular agenda item can use the entire thirty (30) minutes if five (5) individuals signed to speak prior to the representative yield their time to the representative.
 Speaking at a public hearing shall not be counted against a group’s total of thirty minutes.

 3. Zoning Change Requests or Appeal of Administrative action

 Zoning Change Requests and Appeals from Administrative Action presentations may, at the discretion of the Chair, be extended up to twenty (20) minutes with up to an additional ten (10) minutes to respond to any comments by interested, opposing parties.